front-doorxyz/front-door-app/README.md

 - Referrer Share -- 65%
 - Candidate Share -- 10%
+- Referrers of interiewed candidates share -- 5%
-- Front Door Share -- 25%
+- Front Door Share -- 20%

 Bounties are fairly distributed to the key stakeholders to incentivize productive behavior and encourage broad adoption.
 [Future Scope] -- We plan to introduce scoring mechanisms to increase transparency.
 Each persona Referrer, Company, and Candidate will have a on Chain Score.
 This Score can be used to verify the authenticity of stakeholders.